Skip to content

 Cryptocurrencies are volatile, and you may eventually look to lock in your gains by transferring your _______coin to a stable-coin to secure your gains.
 You might be concerned that Tether isn’t as stable as you’d like, but what’s more stable than precious metals?

 You can create a Kinesis account and transfer digital assets into the Kinesis Monetary System and convert them to KAU or KAG on the Exchange.
-Your online Kinesis account is secured with 2 factor authentication, but for additional security you can use a hardware wallet.
+Your online Kinesis account is secured with 2 factor authentication, and Kinesis uses the premier third-party custodian for the digital assets held in the Kinesis wallet, but there is a hardware wallet for you “not your keys, not your crypto” types.
 Note that right now the only hardware wallet that supports KAU and KAG is the Coolwallet S, and transfers of KVT to your hardware wallet will cost 0.005 ETH as a gas fee.
 Please see the Getting Started page for details on the hardware wallet.